Create a Catalyst for Change

 Change is difficult.

-That's why a change initiative needs a Catalyst - so that the change process becomes easier.
+That's why you need Catalyst - so that the change process becomes easier to start.

-Discover in this article how can you can also spark a reaction to ignite your personal transformation.
+Discover how you can spark a reaction to ignite your personal transformation.

 Feeling stuck in Equilibrium?

 Equilibrium means that there is a balance of forces that maintains its structure through a zero net effect - there is no advancement or retrace.
 The forward action rate is nullified by the backward action.
 Likewise in our life, we might feel we are doing so much on so many fronts, but without any change to the status quo.

 It's true that disruption of the equilibrium is difficult.
 Sometimes we will doubt ourselves.
 We will think that the change is too hard.
 Likewise, we might think we do not have the energy that is required to get there.
 This can lead to unclarity and rigidness, which stops change dead in its tracks.

 To eliminate this static energy in our lives we need to eliminate the old mindset.
 In other words, we need to add a Catalyst to the change process.
 This can decrease the amount of activation energy that is required to start with change.
 By starting small and gaining momentum, it becomes easy to improve over time.

 In chemical terms, a catalyst is used to decrease the amount of activation energy that is required for the transition between two states.